ys-lin14/Iris-Dataset/README.md

 # Iris-Dataset
-This Python project is aimed at implementing the k-Nearest Neighbour algorithm and visualizing data obtained from the UCI Machine Learning
+This Python project is aimed at implementing the k-Nearest Neighbour algorithm and visualizing Fisher's iris dataset obtained from the
-Repository.
+UCI Machine Learning Repository.

 Contents:
 * knn